chris13300/brainlearn_exp_stats/README.md

 # brainlearn_exp_stats
-Tool to get some statistics about an experience.bin file.<br>
+Tool to get some statistics about a "brainlearn-like" experience.bin file<p>
-compatible with "brainlearn-like" experience.bin file<p>

 Prerequisites :<br>
 rename BUREAU.ini to YOUR-COMPUTER-NAME.ini<br>
 set moteurBIN to your_brainlearn_engine.exe<br>